sdg000/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  renamed Model name from Plural back to singular.
+  Toys => Toy

 - Update the number of likes for a toy

   - How I debugged:
+  since toy like update is the only action in Toy#update Controller, I rendered json response.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  added :destroy route to toy resources: